Frequently Asked Questions

 Tipping is practice in Myanmar and much appreciated.

-Any foreigner who brings any foreign currency exceeding the equivalent of USD 10,000, jewelry, cameras, video cameras, and professional recording equipments should be declared on your customs declaration form upon arrival.
+Any foreigner who brings any foreign currency exceeding the equivalent of USD 10,000, jewelry, cameras, video cameras, and professional recording equipment should be declared on your customs declaration form upon arrival.

 Exports of antique and archaeologically valuable items are prohibited.

-However, foreigners can bring any foreign currency into Myanmar not in excess of USD 10,000 or its equivalent without making a declaration to Customs on arrival.
+However, foreigners can bring any foreign currency into Myanmar not in excess of US$ 2000 or its equivalent without making a declaration to Customs on arrival.
 Only gems and jewelries purchased at the licensed dealers, or who can issue an export permit are allowed to be taken out of Myanmar.

 WHAT IS THE DO & DON’T IN MYANMAR?